silverorange/accessible-google-places-autocomplete/README.md

 The `id` used for the embedded input.

-#### `googleMapsApiKey`
+#### `googlePlacesApiKey`

 Type: `string`

-Google Maps API Key needed to request addresses.
+Google Places API Key needed to request addresses.
 You'll need to [request one](https://developers.google.com/places/web-service/get-api-key) and make sure it has the correct permissions to request addresses from Places API.

 ### Other options

-#### `googleMapsOptions`
+#### `googlePlacesOptions`

 Type: `object` (default: `{}`)